-The fair value of CGU 1 and CGU 5 were based on current EBITDAs and market multiple of 2.87 (2010:4.01).
+The fair value of CGU 1 was based on current EBITDAs and market multiple of 3.35 (2011: 2.87).
 The market multiples are calculated based on the median of comparables' indications, after adjustment for differences in risk and growth.

-Management believes that any reasonably possible change of the key assumptions of which the CGUs recoverable amounts are based would not cause the CGU carrying amounts to exceed their recoverable amounts.
+Management believes that any reasonably possible change of the key assumptions of which the CGU recoverable amounts are based would not cause the CGU carrying amounts to exceed their recoverable amounts.